r00k/blog/_posts/2018-10-17-how-to-prepare-for-a-call-with-a-vip.md

 Fifty good things happen when you do this, but here are top three:

-1. You demonstrate extreme respect for your VIP's time.
+1. You demonstrate tremendous respect for your VIP's time.
-2. You give them a good long time to consider your questions.
+2. You give them a long time to consider your questions.
-3. You make a motherfucking impression.
+3. You make a great impression.

-Bonus: they might just answer you via email.
-Boom&mdash;one less meeting.
+Bonus: they might just decide to answer you via email.
+Boom.
+One less meeting.